biopro/ms6/README.md

 2. Edit the `ms6_analysis.py` script and change the paths to programs and directories.
 3. Run the program.

+## Developers
+MSc.
+Frederico Schmitt Kremer
+*Master of Science (Biotechnology).*
+**contact:** fred.s.kremer@gmail.com.

+Martina Bianca Fuhrmann
+*Master degree student (Genetics).*
+**contact:** martinabfuhrmann@gmail.com.

+Dr. Luciano da Silva Pinto
+*Professor at Universidade Federal de Pelotas.*
+**contact:** ls_pinto@hotmail.com.

+### BioPro - Laboratório de Bioinformática e Proteômica

+MS6 was developed by the BioPro Laboratory team at Universidade Federal Federal de Pelotas.
+Our group develops researches on many areas of biotechnology, bioinformatics, genomics and proteomics, including: production of recombinant proteins, isolation and caracterization of plant lectins, microbial genomics and software development for bioinformatics.

+### Universidade Federal de Pelotas
+The Federal University of Pelotas (Portuguese: Universidade Federal de Pelotas, UFPEL) is a higher-learning facility with campuses in Pelotas and Capão do Leão in Rio Grande do Sul, Brazil.
+The university offers more than a hundred different graduation courses.

 ## Citing MS6

 If you have used MS6 in your research please cite: